plotly/plotly.github.io/_posts/animations/2017-06-23-create-animations.md

     - copy: ""
     - copy: "Repeat this procedure (multiple times) from the beginning to set up an additional trace and filter for each continent."
       img: "![All Traces Added](../static/images/create-animations/all-traces.png)"
  - title: Style a Chart
    sub-steps:
     - copy: "whilst we haven't in this example, you can style markers by changing their colors.
 For more, tutorials on styling your charts checkout the [Style & Layout section](https://help.plot.ly/tutorials/#layout) on the main page."
       img: "![Style Markers](../static/images/create-animations/style-markers.png)"
-    - copy: "For this dataset, it may be beneficial to apply a logarithmic scale to the y-axis.
-In the ‘Axes’ style tab, open the ‘Range’ container and select ‘Y’ to apply changes to the y axis."
+    - copy: "For this dataset, it may be beneficial to apply a logarithmic scale to the x-axis.
+In the ‘Axes’ style tab, open the ‘Range’ container and select ‘X’ to apply changes to the x axis."
       img: "![Log Scale](../static/images/create-animations/log-scale.png)"
  - title: Save and Share
    sub-steps:
     - copy: "Your chart is now done!
 Click SAVE on the left-hand side."